SBRG/MASSpy/docs/index.rst

 API
 ---
 Not sure how to use a specific method or function?
-Try searching the **MASSpy** :ref:`/autoapi/index.rst`!
+Try searching the :ref:`/autoapi/index.rst`!

 .. toctree::
    :maxdepth: 1